 In order to unleash the true power of our search engine, we've provided you the following tips and tricks to help you narrow down exactly what you are looking for.

-This list has been compiled from the official Lucene query parser syntax site:
+This list has been compiled from the official Lucene query parser syntax page.

 Multiple character wildcard searches looks for 0 or more characters.
-For example, to search for test, tests or testers, you can use the search:
+For example, to search for test, tests or testers, you can use the search "test*" (without quotes) You can also use the wildcard searches in the middle of a term, such as in "te*t".

 Note: You cannot use a * or ? symbol as the first character of a search.

-Will yield results that are slightly similar to the original query, such as swore, stone, swords, etc...
+A search query "swore~0.3" will yield results that are slightly similar to the original query, such as swore, stone, swords, etc.

 The default that is used if the parameter is not given is 0.5.